Cloudneeti/Cloudneeti_SaaS_Docs/docs/userGuide/userGuideUINavigation.md

 Security Policies
 -----------------

-The Cloud Security & Risk Posture view provides a list of all security policies within the Cloudneeti application and their compliance status.
+The Cloud Security Best Practices view provides a list of all security policies within the Cloudneeti application and their compliance status.
 The status is displayed as number of resources that are adhering to the security policy standard out of the total number of resources.
 For more information please refer